Gold

 Dynamic Programming

-Every (?)
-Gold and Platinum contest has at least one DP problem.
+Most Gold and Platinum contests have at least one DP problem.

 Introduction to DP